 - complement components C2 and C4

-Individuals with mild symptoms of angioedema may not need treatment.
-If symptoms are moderate or severe symptoms may require certain medications to help relieve intense itching and swelling.
+People with mild symptoms of angioedema may not need treatment.
+However, those with moderate or severe symptoms may require certain medications to help relieve intense itching and swelling.
 These medicines can include:

 - antihistamines, such as loratadine (Claritin) and cetirizine (Zyrtec)

 Certain home remedies may also help relieve symptoms.
 These include:

 - applying cool, wet compresses to help soothe the skin and prevent scratching

 - adding baking soda to a cool bath to relieve itching